rpede/tutorial-fullstack-ci/README.md

 (frontend, server and database).
 Then a tool named [Playwright](https://playwright.dev/) is used to control a web browser interacting with the application.
-This browser interaction is written using a high-level API in JavaScript or TypeScript.
+This browser interaction is scripted using a high-level API in JavaScript or TypeScript.
-Tests are structured similar to other tests in the JavaScript ecosystem.

 In the `.github/workflows/ci.yml` file append following to the end: